 This study carried out with experts from Washington State University aims to test whether a training intervention can improve officer health and wellbeing, by improving their sleep and reducing their fatigue levels.
-The overarching intent to create a positive culture of support around sleep, health, and wellbeing.
+The overarching intent is to create a positive culture of support around sleep, health, and wellbeing.

 The pilot study

 To trial this study we initially worked with four police forces, these were Surrey and Sussex, Thames Valley and West Yorkshire Police.